home-assistant/home-assistant.io/source/_integrations/daikin.markdown

 - Inside temperature
 - Outside temperature
 - Inside humidity
-- Total instant power consumption
+- Current total power consumption
 - Hourly energy consumption in cool mode
 - Hourly energy consumption in heat mode
-- Outside compressor frequency
+- Outside unit compressor frequency
+- Today's total energy consumption (resets at 00:00)

 <div class='note'>

 - Some models only report outside temperature when they are turned on.
-- Some models does not have humidity sensor.
+- Some models do not have humidity sensor.
-- Some models does not report the power/energy consumption.
+- Some models do not report the power/energy consumption.
-- Some models does not report the compressor frequency.
+- Some models do not report the compressor frequency.

 </div>

 <div class='note'>

-- The 'total' power sensor is updated every time 100 Wh are consumed by all the AC summed together.
+- The 'total' power and energy sensor is updated every time 100 Wh are consumed by all the AC summed together.
 - The 'cool/heat' energy sensors are updated hourly with the previous hour energy consumption of a given mode and a given AC.
 - The 'cool' mode also includes the 'fan' and 'dehumidifier' modes' power consumption.